usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 </back-matter>
 ```

+An internal cross-reference from an import to a resource that does not reference a catalog or profile, or a cross-reference to something other than a resource, is inoperative.
+It may be signaled as an error [or warning] by a processor.

 #### Circular imports

 When a profile imports a profile, the subordinate profile is resolved into a catalog using the same rules.
-This presents a possibility of circular imports, when a profile tries to import itself either directly or indirectly.
+This presents a possibility of circular imports, when a profile is directed to import itself either directly or indirectly.

 A "circular import" is defined as a directive to import a resource, which has already been called higher in the import hierarchy.
 For example, if Profile A imports Profile B, and Profile B imports Profile A, the second import is circular.
 (An import at the top can only be circular if a profile tries to import itself.)
+If A imports B, B imports C and C imports A, C's import is circular.

+Note that an import can only be circular within the context of processing a particular profile.
+In the last example, C's import would not be circular if invoked in the context of resolving B by itself (without being imported by A), or of resolving some other profile that did not import A. (D importing B importing C importing A would not be a problem.)

 Circular imports are inoperative, and may be reported as an error [or warning].

 #### Multiple imports

+##### 'Sibling' imports must be distinctive

 Even apart from circular imports -- which must not be executed -- multiple imports from the same profile of the same resource is considered an error.
 An error or warning message must be reported whenever a single profile imports the same resource twice from the same URL.

-okay - Catalog A is called twice, but not from the same level
+okay - Catalog A is called twice, but they are not 'siblings':

 ```
 profile A
   profile B